It's a Bird...: Plot

 These recent events lead back to Steven breaking down Superman: from how flawed the concept of his invulnerability is compared to Achilles, or even the Titanic were until they weren't; which in turn leads to the concept of the fictional Kryptonite, and then back to the real life Huntington's.
 Steven gets his friend Raphael to take him to his Aunt Sarah's house to search for his missing father, but the house turns out to be abandoned.
 Afterwards, Steven meets with then-Superman writer Joe Allen, where Joe talks to the cynical Steven the grand design of what makes Superman special, only for Steven to suddenly snap and punch him in the face.
-With the issue with Huntington's, his father, and hating Superman when he feels he's a fascist, a troubled Steven turns down the job to his editor.
+With the issue with Huntington's, his father, and hating Superman when he feels he is a fascist, a troubled Steven turns down the job to his editor.
 But his editor helps clear his head and gives him an extension.
 Steven thinks of a dream where Superman is naked and locks himself from his home, it happens again the next day but Superman is in full costume while everyone else is naked, but its much worse by comparison because his hidden self is exposed.

 Steven's issues affect his relationship with Lisa, and when he tries to find courage to talk to her, even imagining himself as Superman, he ends up breaking down and they take a break, leaving Steven alone.
 Staying in bed for days, he becomes weak until Dave finds him, when he learns of their father's disappearance.
 They both go out to find him, and using his credit card transactions, they find their father has been at a hospital where their Aunt Sarah is a patient.
 Steven already knows why before he heads to her room, and sees the grim reality of someone suffering from Huntington's.
 He is confronted by his angry father who then starts a fight with his own son.
 It is then that Steven reveals what was said back when his grandmother died: if his father and mother knew about Huntington's in their family, they weren't have had their children in the first place.
 And that is why Steven's father is angry, because he is ashamed that because it didn't actually skip his generation, he might've passed it onto his sons just by having them.
 His father stops and breaks down, to which they along with Dave hug, gaining hope that they'll have the strength to confront any obstacle.
 At long last, because of this, Steven finally gets Superman, and the hope the character brings to his readers and fans.